 My Foundation Walls are WET! – New Construction

 I am a part of a few new construction groups on Facebook.
 These groups are great for helping people get answers to questions regarding their new home.
 One post I have been seeing a lot of recently with these cold exterior temperatures is with people’s basement foundation walls being wet.
-This is an extremely common issue on new homes and it’s nothing to worry about!
+This is an extremely common issue on new homes and it’s easy to address!
 Let’s dive in on why this happens and what causes this issue.

 Why Does this Happen?

 Simply put this happens because of high indoor humidity.
 New construction homes are often constructed through all different types of elements, one big one being rain.
 Chances are very high that, at some point during home construction, the lumber used to construct the home gets wet (whether at the lumber yard, on a truck to get delivered, sitting in front of the house on the ground, during framing, etc.).
 Wood as we all know contains some percentage of moisture content as well as it holds moisture after getting wet.
-Once this wood is used in the construction of your home and your home is sealed from outside elements (via roof, shingles, WRB, siding, windows, doors) there is no where for that moisture to escape to and no way for it to dry easily (unless you have that rare builder who actually properly dehumidifies the home before drywall, which no local builder does).
+Once this wood is used in the construction of your home and your home is sealed from outside elements via roof, shingles, WRB, siding, windows, doors, there is no where for that moisture to escape to and no way for it to dry easily.
+That is unless you have that rare builder who actually properly dehumidifies the home before drywall, which no local builder does.

 The indoor humidity level is then higher than normal and, when cold weather comes, that humidity condensates on cold interior surfaces (like foundation walls and windows).
 An easier way for me to explain what happens is to think about summer time when it’s hot outside.
 You pour a glass of ice water or ice tea inside and you take that glass outside and condensation forms on the outside of the glass.
 This happens because the Dew Point was reached.
 Same thing happens in the early morning time with your grass.